 Application Steps

-- Ask how paused payments affect interest and balance.
+- Ask specifically how paused payments affect your loan balance and interest.

 Can Unemployment Benefits Help with Mortgage Payments?